 Join ESO Today!

 In researching facts about ESO, I learned a new word – torsade.
 If you like to learn new words, please join ESO's Honorary Reading Society.
 Send your $2.00 check, payable to NJSFWC, along with a completed Pledge Application.
-You can download the Pledge Application and Reading List at www.njsfwc.org under the Projects/ESO tabs.
+You can download the Pledge Application and Reading List by clicking the links at the bottom of this page.

 Once you submit your Pledge Application, start reading.
 Then you write a brief report (minimum 50 words) of what you thought about each book.
 It's that simple.
 The more you read and expand your horizons personally, the higher you'll progress in membership categories.